REQUEST A FREE QUOTE

 Not all cleaning methods and tools are created equal.
 Some may be more suitable for certain situations or preferences, while others may have limitations.
 Here’s a quick comparison of popular cleaning tools for engineered wood floors:

-• Microfiber mop: Microfiber mops are highly recommended for cleaning engineered wood floors as they effectively pick up dirt and debris without causing scratches.
+• Microfiber mop: Microfiber mops are highly recommended for cleaning engineered hardwood floors as they effectively pick up dirt and debris without causing scratches.
 They can be used dry for daily cleaning or dampened with a gentle cleaning solution for weekly maintenance.

-• Traditional mop: Traditional mops can be used on engineered wood floors as long as they are tightly wrung out and not dripping wet.
+• Traditional mop: Traditional mops can be used on engineered hardwood floors as long as they are tightly wrung out and not dripping wet.
 However, they may not be as effective at trapping dirt as a microfiber mop.

 • Steam cleaners: While steam cleaners may work well on other types of flooring, they are not recommended for engineered wood floors due to the high levels of moisture they produce.

-Make Your Next Project a Success.
+Make Your Next Project a Success

 Recent Blogs